 It is well known among most EMR professionals now that installing a new system is not going to save time, and possibly not money either.
 At least not to start with.
 But, if done reasonably, most will tell you safety will be improved.

-Having said this, one professional was quoted in last week’s Wild Health Summit on interoperability in Melbourne as saying, “sometimes all you achieve with your new EMR is to kill your patients more efficiently”.
+Having said this, one professional was quoted in our last Wild Health Summit on interoperability in Melbourne as saying, “sometimes all you achieve with your new EMR is to kill your patients more efficiently”.
 To be clear, we think this professional meant they weren’t saving any more lives, but they were saving money.

 Who is auditing these new installations around the country to make certain these issues aren’t occurring?
 If you go to Victoria now, for better or for worse, each hospital is run more or less like its own business.
 That has advantages.
 Market forces create a certain amount of efficiency.
 But it does mean some get it right and some get it wrong.
 Awfully wrong.